chrisnajman/local-build-pipeline-for-static-websites/README.md

 # Local Build Pipeline for Static Websites

-Combine and minify all JavaScript modules and CSS, allowing an app to be run from the local file system.
+This build pipeline combines and minifies all JavaScript modules and CSS, allowing the app to run entirely from the local file system.
 The build process also minifies HTML, handles CSS nesting, copies optional images and JSON files, and ensures paths are correctly resolved.

 ## Assumed Folder Structure